nicotsou/nicotsou.com/content/blog/tltr-typescript-interfaces/index.md

 }
 ```

 The `IsTrack` interface describes the shape of a track object.
 It’s similar to a model in MVC.
 The interface `IsPlayable` marks an object as playable, which means we expect these objects to have a `duration` and a `play()` method that we can call.
-Similarly, the interface IsFavorable describes classes that provide this functionality to get the favorite boolean and `toggle` its value using the `toggeFavorite()` method.
+Similarly, the interface IsFavorable describes classes that provide this functionality to get the favorite boolean and `toggle` its value using the `toggleFavorite()` method.

 Now let’s put these interfaces together to create our `Track` class: